-The Bank holds current accounts and may set up deposits with PKO BP.
+The Bank holds current accounts and makes deposits with PKO BP.
 In addition, the Bank cooperates strategically with PKO BP.
-Housing loan sales as well as after-sales servicing, excluding risk management, internal audit and control, are carried out in accordance with the Outsourcing Agreement.
+Residential loan sales as well as after-sales servicing, excluding risk management, internal audit and control, are carried out in accordance with the Outsourcing Agreement with PKO Bank Polski SA dated 16 January 2015.